 College for Kids

-Assist in making college a reality for local elementary students by participating in College for Kids on the St. Paul campus!
+Assist in making college a reality for local elementary students by participating in College for Kids on the Saint Paul campus.
 Fourth, fifth and sixth graders have the chance to experience a college environment when they visit Metropolitan State.
 Elementary students arrive in the morning, register and attend fun classes and participate in a special graduation ceremony.

 Middle School/ High School Campus Visits

-Assist in the middle school & High school campus visits and create a fun and welcoming atmosphere for students at our St. Paul campus.
+Assist in the middle school and high school campus visits and create a fun and welcoming atmosphere for students at our Saint Paul campus.
 Local students have the chance to experience a college environment and dream about the future when they visit Metropolitan State.
 The students arrive in the morning, participate in campus tour, register for and attend fun classes designed and taught by Metropolitan State alumni.

-We are seeking Metropolitan State University alumni to design and teach classes.
-Middle School/High School Visits are a great opportunity to give back to the community and cultivate and explore the interests of the future generation.
+We are seeking Metropolitan State alumni to design and teach classes.
+Middle school/high school visits are a great opportunity to give back to the community, as well as cultivate and explore the interests of the future generation.

 Dayton's Bluff Branch of the Saint Paul Public Library Opportunities